 Pre-hung door units can be heavy and hard to manage.
-You may be able to manage a pre-hung interior door easier than a pre-hung exterior door, because interior doors and interior door frames are generally lighter.
+You may be able to manage a pre-hung interior door easier than a pre-hung exterior door because interior doors and interior door frames are generally lighter.
 Pre-hung exterior doors most often need at least two strong people to manage.

-While you don’t have to worry about exacting task of hanging the slab to the doorframe, but you still have the exacting task of fitting the pre-hung unit into the wall.
-After the pre-hung door unit is installed, you still need to finish all of the work around it: interior casing and exterior moulding.
+While you don’t have to worry about the exacting task of hanging the slab to the doorframe, but you still have the exacting task of fitting the pre-hung unit into the wall.
+After the pre-hung door unit is installed, you still need to finish all of the work around it: interior casing and exterior molding.